Your Guide to Colorado Child Custody Laws

 As its name implies, joint custody refers to when both parents equally share parental responsibility, which is what we see in most cases.
 However, other arrangements may be granted, which is where matters can become more complicated.

 A judge may order joint decision-making (legal custody), but this does not necessarily mean that he or she will grant joint parenting time (physical custody).
 A judge may find that it’s in the child’s best interests to have a primary home with designated time spent with the other parent, or primary decision making with visitation rights.
 Joint parenting time can be difficult to implement in some cases, especially for parents who live far away from one another.

 Colorado’s Best Interests of the Child Standard

 If divorcing parents cannot agree on a parenting plan, the courts will have to intervene.
 When deciding on child custody matters, Colorado family courts apply the “best interest of the children” standard.
 We briefly touched on this but courts recognize that it’s in a child’s best interest to have both parents participating in his or her life.
 When taking into consideration a child’s best interests, they will look at the child’s health, safety, developmental needs, and emotional needs.

-At the Law Office of Greg Quimby, P.C., we understand the value of family and how important your children are to you.
+At the Law Office of Greg Quimby, P.C., our Colorado Springs child custody lawyer understands the value of family and how important your children are to you.
 Our team is led by the skilled father-daughter duo, and we’re here to help resolve your custody issues with care.